-A total of 41 athletes are currently slated to compete in Oberstdorf: 10 men, 16 ladies, eight pairs and nine dance teams.
+A total of 44 athletes are currently slated to compete in Oberstdorf: 10 men, 16 ladies, nine pairs and nine dance teams.

-Canada′s Keegan Messing will go up against Alexander Majorov of Sweden, America′s Alexei Krasnozhon and Paul Fentz of Germany.
+Canada′s Keegan Messing will go up against Alexander Majorov of Sweden and America′s Alexei Krasnozhon.

-In ice dance, Canada’s Piper Gilles and Paul Poirier are the highest-ranked team and should easily claim their first Challenger Series title at this event.
+In ice dance, Canada’s Piper Gilles and Paul Poirier are the highest-ranked team and should have no problem claiming their first Challenger Series title this season.
 Two American teams will also be vying for a place on the podium: Rachel Parsons and Michael Parsons (second at 2018 Lombardia Trophy) and Christina Carreira and Anthony Ponomarenko (second at 2018 U.S. International Classic).

 Aljona Savchenko and Bruno Massot will perform in the exhibition gala on Saturday evening.